hyaoying1/Balinese_transliteration/README.md

 2. Set up the environment with the required dependencies.
 3. Place the dataset in the correct folder.
 4. Run the training script or use the provided notebooks to experiment.

-## Citation

-If you find this work useful, please cite the related ICFHR 2018 dataset and the script-level augmentation method from ICFHR 2022.

-## License

-This project is for research and educational purposes only.

----

-Let me know if you'd like to include your name, a requirements.txt file, or links to specific papers.